-Hydrostatic levelling cell systems precisely measure vertical structural movement be it settlement or heave, in real-time, using a network of connected sensors.
+Hydrostatic Levelling Cell (HLC) systems precisely measure vertical structural movement in real-time using a network of connected sensors.

-This high accuracy system is designed to measure vertical movement and can effectively measure heave or settlement in a 500mm range.
+HLCs are high accuracy system designed to measure vertical movement and can accurately measure heave or settlement within a 500mm range.

 - High accuracy: The system is extremely accurate, with a resolution of 0.024mm.

 - Integrated data: Structures can be monitored on all sides with one system.
-It can visually map vertical movement under an entire building with contour lines on a corresponding 2D plan view.
+It is possible to visually map vertical movement under an entire building with accompanying QuickView software.

-- Real time data: Data is streamed online within minutes from data acquisition, so that construction can be directly guided by the actual ground movement.
+- Real time: Data is available online within minutes from data acquisition.
+Construction can be actively guided by observed movement.

-- Low maintenance: Cells do not need to be accessed and can reliably works for up to five years without intervention.
+- Low maintenance: Cells do not need regular access and can reliably work for several years without intervention.